 Snorkeling gear rental $18

-Was it worth it?
-It was to us.
+Planning your Maldives Holidays can be done by yourself (like we did) or you can use a travel agent to find the best Maldives packages that best suits your lifestyle.
+Different Maldives resorts might cater to a specific interest, such as Vilamendhoo with scuba divers.
+Some are known for ultimate decadence that includes your own personal butler and can cost thousands of dollars per night.
+It is therefore important to know your limit and find the Maldives vacation that is the best for you.
+Was our Maldives holiday worth it?
+Yes, It was to us.
 It’s been Federico’s dream to visit the Maldives since he was a kid.
 It had been on my bucket list for ever, so l was glad to do it.
-We got married 9 years ago and never did take a honeymoon :-).
-He actually went to work right after the ceremony.
+We got married a few years ago and never did take a honeymoon :-), so this was our belated Maldives honeymoon package deal!
+He actually went to work right after the marriage ceremony.
 We saved every bit of money we could with an eye on our future.
-I can’t even call it a belated honeymoon since we have had a crap load of trips, but yeah..totally!.
+I can’t even call it a belated honeymoon since we’ve had a crap load of trips, but yeah..totally!.
 That being said, we wouldn’t do another one this expensive for at least a year.
 Using the tips above, l did a price roundup.
 Conclusion?
 You could definitely do this on Maafushi island which is considered one of the best islands to stay in the Maldives for instance for less than $600 staying at a 3-4 star hotel for the week, not including the airfare.
 Maldives can be what you make it.

 Pin it for later: